Fredrickmureti/tenant-management-system/README.md

-# TenantFlow Bills
+# Mwanzo Flats Management System

-> Modern, multi-tenant billing and payments platform for property managers and tenants.
+> Modern tenant management and billing platform for Mwanzo Flats property.

 ---

 ## 🚀 Overview

-TenantFlow Bills is a full-featured, modern web application for managing tenants, utility billing cycles, and payments.
+Mwanzo Flats Management System is a full-featured, modern web application for managing tenants, utility billing cycles, and payments.
 It empowers property managers with a beautiful admin dashboard and gives tenants a secure portal to view bills, payment history, and their profile—all powered by Supabase and React.

 ---